EnvrA/omni/README.md

 After these steps the `Contact` table and the rest of the schema will exist and you can run the application normally.

-Whenever the Prisma schema changes (for example the new optional contact fields introduced in this update) run:
+Whenever the Prisma schema changes (for example, when new optional contact fields are added) run:

 ```sh
 npx prisma db push